 Love and Lust.
 Love or Lust.
 Our second issue, like our first, shows a range of interpretations of the theme.
 Again, browse and discover — and if a sonnet doesn’t strike an immediate chord, maybe take another look.
 These are, after all, the select few that have come through the scrutiny of a demanding and knowledgeable panel.
 Each submitted sonnet was carefully read and considered by four, sometimes five or six, sonnet-savvy people, and their ratings were averaged to decide the top fourteen for inclusion in this issue.
 It can be a tough obstacle course: one decisive NO vote can be enough to place a sonnet behind the top fourteen.

 Special congratulations to Catherine Chandler, Christopher Hanson, Margaret Menamin and Rick Mullin for pulling off the double: they were in the inaugural issue and have also made it into Issue 2.

-My thanks again to the selection panel and our artist-photographer.
+My thanks again to the panel, and to Patricia Wallace Jones for doing nearly all of the art this time.
 (Detailed acknowledgments and links are here.)